'#WAR': Breitbart set to take on Trump White House after Bannon ouster

 Ben Shapiro, a former editor at Breitbart who has been critical of Bannon and the website since he left, wrote in a column, "Bannon is deeply vengeful, and supremely ambitious.
 He has already held the most powerful job he will ever have -- unless, of course, his new job is to destroy Trump from the outside."

-In messages from the company's internal Slack channels obtained by CNNMoney, Breitbart editor-in-chief Alex Marlow instructed his staff to also "round up hysterical reactions and gloating" by the mainstream media and Hollywood.
+In messages from the company's internal Slack channels obtained by CNNMoney, Breitbart Editor-in-Chief Alex Marlow instructed his staff to also "round up hysterical reactions and gloating" by the mainstream media and Hollywood.
 Matthew Boyle, the website's Washington editor, who has been close with Bannon, was told to "start putting together a narrative story."

 There has been speculation that Bannon will return to Breitbart after parting ways with the White House.
 But Marlow told his staff he was in the dark on that particular matter.